bluecadet/bldr/README.md

   // ---------------------- ROLLUP CONFIG --------------------- //
   rollup: {
-    omitBabel: false, // set to true if babel should not be ran.
-Default: false
+    useBabel: true, // set to false if babel should not be ran.
+Default: true
     useTerser: true,  // set to false if terser should not be ran.
 Default: true
     babelPluginOptions: {
       // see @rollup/plugin-babel options at https://github.com/rollup/plugins/tree/master/packages/babel#babelhelpers)